pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

 * No vertex has id: 25, 32 or 33
 * No edge has id: 25, 32 or 33

+Therefore the shortest path expected are as if there was no restriction involved.

 For these notes, the restriction is that the sequence of edges 33 -> 32 -> 25 can not be taken in that sequence, and if taken the cost is 100.